When Are Androgen Levels Highest?

 During the menstrual cycle

-During the menstrual cycle, total testosterone levels are at their highest.
+During the menstrual cycle, total testosterone levels are at their highest for females.
 Although total testosterone levels fluctuate during the cycle, a recent study concluded that the peak occurs around mid-cycle, just before ovulation.
 Some studies also suggested that testosterone levels peaked around the time of the luteinizing hormone surge before ovulation.
 Different people experience multiple increases in their testosterone levels during the menstrual cycle, with smaller relative increases in some women.

 Estrogen is the female sex hormone.
 It is also known as the "3-growing hormone" because it is responsible for building the uterine lining and maturing the egg prior to ovulation.
 Estrogen is produced primarily by the ovaries, but is also produced in smaller quantities by the adrenal glands and fat tissue.
 Estrogen is highest during the first half of the menstrual cycle.